lb1224-icl/Stock-Analyser/README.md

-# Stock Analyzer Dashboard
+# Stock Analyser Dashboard

 An interactive stock analysis tool built with **Python, Plotly, and Dash**.
-This project is designed to demonstrate **data analysis, visualization, and financial insight**
+This project is designed to demonstrate **data analysis, visualisation, and financial insight**

 ---